dalemyers/xcrun/README.md

 ## Testing

-To run the tests, all you need to do is run `python3 -m tox` (can be installed by running `python3 -m pip install tox`).
+* `python3 -m tox` to run the tests.
+Tox can be installed by running `python3 -m pip install tox`.
+  * If using pyenv you need to make sure you have 2.7, 3.6, 3.7 activated with `pyenv local 2.7, 3.6, 3.7 && pyenv rehash`.
+See this [pyenv/pyenv92](https://github.com/pyenv/pyenv/issues/92) for more details.
+* `python3 -m pytest -m slow` to run the slow tests.